Mirror symmetry and rigid structures of generalized K3 surfaces: Generalized K3 surfaces

 A real closed 2-form is called a $B$-field.
-For a $B$-field $B$ and a generalized CY structure $\varphi$, the $B$-field transform $ e^{B} \varphi$ is a generalized CY structure.
+For a $B$-field $B$ and a generalized Calabi--Yau structure $\varphi$, the $B$-field shift $e^{B} \varphi$ is a generalized Calabi--Yau structure.

-We will later show that a $B$-field is indispensable when we view complex and symplectic structures as special instance of a more general notion.
-The following shows that a generalized CY structure is a $B$-field transform of either one of the fundamental CY structures.
+We will later show that a $B$-field is indispensable when we view complex and symplectic structures as special instance of a more general notion (Remark \ref{connect type A and B}).
+The following shows that a generalized Calabi--Yau structure is a $B$-field shift of either one of the fundamental Calabi--Yau structures.